Culture-to-Culture Image Translation and User Evaluation

-Fifth, it is evident from the responses to Q1 in the fourth section that environments modified by segmenting objects, modifying them with GANs, and re-inserting them into the original image are perceived as more realistic.
-Some respondents motivated their choice with a written comment to complain that objects in non-GAN images have a weird perspective and they do not merge well with the background.
-Not surprisingly, younger people $< 30$ appear more skilled in distinguishing between the GAN-modified and non-GAN environments, with a more marked preference for the former.
+It is evident from the responses to Q1 in the fourth section that environments modified by segmenting objects, modifying them with GANs, and re-inserting them into the original image are perceived as more realistic, which confirms Hypothesis 4.
+Some respondents motivated their choice with a written comment complaining that objects in images not modified with GANs have a weird perspective and do not merge well with the background.
+Not surprisingly, younger people $< 30$ appear more skilled in distinguishing between GAN-modified and non-GAN-modified objects and environments, with a more marked preference for the former.